philanc/luanacha/README.md

+#

-# LuaNacha  - *(work in progress!!)*
+# LuaNacha

-LuaNacha is a small Lua cryptographic library wrapping the excellent Monocypher cryptographic C library by Loup Vaillant (http://loup-vaillant.fr/projects/monocypher/).
+LuaNacha (*NaCl with Chacha20*) is a small Lua cryptographic library wrapping the excellent Monocypher cryptographic C library by Loup Vaillant (http://loup-vaillant.fr/projects/monocypher/).

 The Monocypher library is included here.